theDebbister/cognitiveNLP-dataCollection/README.md

 ## Electroencephalography (EEG)

 EEG measures voltage fluctuations through the scalp.
+It has high temporal resolution.
 The list of EEG datasets for NLP can be found [here](https://github.com/norahollenstein/cognitiveNLP-dataCollection/tree/master/eeg#electroencephalography-eeg-datasets-for-nlp).

 ## Functional magnetic resonance imaging (fMRI)

 fMRI measures brain activity by detecting changes associated with blood flow.
+It is slow, but has very high spatial resolution.
 This repo contains a [list of fMRI datasets](https://github.com/norahollenstein/cognitiveNLP-dataCollection/tree/master/fmri#functional-magnetic-resonance-imaging) useful for NLP in various languages.